wykys/avr-makefile/README.md

 # AVR Makefile
 Support for projects based on AVR microcontrollers.
+Makefile automatically finds source files and detects their dependencies.
+Which is a great companion to life.

 ## Installation on GNU/Linux
 ```bash